Kayleigh McEnany

-Early in the 2016 Republican Party presidential primaries, she was a critic of Donald Trump, but over time became known as one of his staunchest defenders.
+Early in the 2016 Republican Party presidential primaries, she was a critic of Donald Trump but over time became one of his staunchest defenders.
 In 2017, she was appointed national spokesperson for the Republican National Committee.
 She worked for the Trump 2020 presidential campaign as national press secretary from 2019 to 2020 and again as senior advisor from October 2020 to January 2021.

 McEnany began her media career as a producer for Huckabee on Fox News.
 She later worked as a commentator on CNN.
-Following the Trump administration, she became an on-air contributor for Fox News and serves as a co-host of Outnumbered.
+Following her time in the Trump administration, she became an on-air contributor for Fox News and serves as a co-host of Outnumbered and host of Saturday in America with Kayleigh McEnany.
+She is also a primary guest host for The Ingraham Angle, Jesse Watters Primetime, Hannity, The Five, and Fox & Friends.

 Early life and education

-McEnany was born on April 18, 1988, in Tampa, Florida and was raised in Tampa.
+McEnany was born and raised in Tampa, Florida.
 She is the daughter of commercial roofing company owner Michael and Leanne McEnany.
+She also has a younger sister, Ryann McEnany.
 McEnany attended the Academy of the Holy Names, a private Catholic preparatory school in Tampa.
-After graduating, she majored in international politics at Georgetown University's School of Foreign Service in Washington, D.C. and she studied abroad at St Edmund Hall, Oxford.
+After graduating, she majored in international politics at Georgetown University's School of Foreign Service in Washington, D.C., and she studied abroad at St Edmund Hall, Oxford.
 While at Oxford, she was taught politics by future British Labour politician Nick Thomas-Symonds.
-After graduating from Georgetown, McEnany spent three years as a producer on the Mike Huckabee Show.
+After graduating from Georgetown in 2010, McEnany spent three years as a producer on the Mike Huckabee Show.

-McEnany attended the University of Miami School of Law for one year before transferring to Harvard Law School after completing her first (1L) year at the University of Miami.
-At the Miami School of Law, McEnany was a recipient of the Bruce J. Winick Award for Excellence, a scholarship awarded to students in the top 1% of their class.
+McEnany attended the University of Miami School of Law for her first (1L) year before transferring to Harvard Law School.
+At the Miami School of Law, McEnany received the Bruce J. Winick Award for Excellence, a scholarship awarded to students in the top 1% of their class.
 She graduated from Harvard in 2016.